cilium/cilium/Documentation/operations/upgrade.rst

   groups configuration of the ``eth0`` interface, pods may be associated with a different security group all of a sudden.
 In order to stay with Cilium's current behavior, set the value to ``1`` in the ``CiliumNode`` resource.
+* The legacy flannel integration has been deprecated.
+If you want to chain on top of flannel, use the standard chaining method.

 Removed Metrics/Labels
 ~~~~~~~~~~~~~~~~~~~~~~